ArjenR/x120x_upsd/README.md

 - Uses the systemd journal for logging.
 See it using `journalctl -xeu x120x_upsd.service`

 ## Install
+1. Clone or download this repository.
-Review the `x12x_ups.ini` and set according to your needs.
+2. Review the `x12x_ups.ini` and set according to your needs.

-Review and understand the provided `install.sh` script as it is a good practice.
+3. Review and understand the provided `install.sh` script as it is a good practice.
-Run it with `sudo` to install files and dependencies and enable and start the service.
+4. Run it with `sudo` to install files and dependencies and enable and start the service.

-To stop charging quickly after power on so that the deamon can manage it, add `gpio=16=pu` to `/boot/firware/config.txt` and reboot.
+5. Optionally: To stop charging quickly after power on so that the deamon can manage it, add `gpio=16=pu` to `/boot/firware/config.txt` and reboot.

 ## Todo
 - Add monitoring for a temperature sensor to measure battery temperature.
 Need to decide which sensor 1st.